-Parishes and other employers of full-time active clergy members are expected to continue the clergy member's salary and benefits during any period of disability that does not exceed one year at no additional cost to the parish or employer.
+Parishes and other employers of full-time active clergy members are expected to continue the clergy member's salary and benefits during any period of disability that does not exceed six months.
 The Church Pension Fund provides a subsidy of up to 70% of the clergy member's total compensation, capped at \$1,000 per week for a maximum period of 26 weeks, to the parish/employer while the clergy member recovers.
 This subsidy becomes available after 14 days (the "elimination period") due to injury or sickness.
 This elimination period is waived for maternity.
-The maternity benefit ends twelve (12) weeks from the date of delivery.
+Maternity benefit ends twelve (12) weeks from the date of delivery.

 This subsidy is available to parishes/employers only when the disabled clergy member's pension assessments are fully paid and up-to-date and the parish/employer is continuing to pay the clergy member.
 Where a parish/employer terminates the employment of a clergy member during a period of short-term disability, the subsidy is instead paid to the clergy member.
-Liberty Mutual Insurance Company is the administrator for the clergy benefit which is managed and funded by The Church Pension Fund.
+Zurich American Life Insurance Company is the administrator for the clergy benefit which is managed and funded by The Church Pension Fund.